Glenn County Mineral Deed with Quitclaim Covenants Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Glenn County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Glenn County that you need to transfer you would only need to order our forms once for all of your properties in Glenn County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Glenn County you only need to order once.

 In California, a Mineral Quitclaim Deed (as per Civil Code Sections 1092, 1104-1107, 1113; Government Code Sections 27279-27297.7, 27320-27337) is used for transferring oil, gas, and mineral rights from the grantor to the grantee.
 It is a transfer of ownership, NOT A LEASE, and does not include exceptions or reservations.